-We generate revenue from the sale of Eargo hearing aid systems, accessories and, to a lesser extent, sales of extended warranties, with the majority of our revenue coming from sales of our Eargo hearing aid systems.
+We generate revenue primarily from the sale of Eargo hearing aid systems.
 Following the launch of Eargo 6 in January 2022, we currently offer four versions of our hearing aid systems, the Eargo Max, the Eargo Neo HiFi, the Eargo 5, and the Eargo 6, each at different price points, and we periodically offer discounts and promotions, including holiday promotions.
 For product sales, control is transferred upon shipment to the customer.
 We report revenue net of expected returns, which is an estimate informed in part by historical return rates.

-Since learning of the DOJ investigation, we have suspended all insurance claims submissions and, beginning on December 8, 2021, do not currently accept insurance as a direct method of payment.
-Instead, we are currently focused on "cash-pay" customers, which includes upfront payment, credit card, third-party financing and distributor payment.
-Historically, cash-pay customers have had significantly higher return rates than customers with potential insurance benefits, and therefore the current shift to cash-pay only sales may adversely impact revenue, net.
+Since learning of the DOJ investigation, we temporarily suspended all insurance claims submissions and, from December 8, 2021 until September 15, 2022, did not accept insurance as a direct method of payment.
+Instead, we focused on cash-pay customers, which includes upfront payment, credit card, third-party financing and distributor payment.
+Historically, cash-pay customers have had significantly higher return rates than customers with potential insurance benefits, and therefore the potential long-term shift to primarily cash-pay sales may adversely impact revenue, net.
+Beginning on September 15, 2022, we resumed accepting insurance benefits as a method of direct payment in certain limited circumstances.